 Can I transfer my deposit or appointment date to someone else?
 NO.

 Appointments are made depending on the subject matter.
 Additionally, projects require direct approval by me before booking.
 All new clients must fill out a Tattoo Booking Inquiry Form Here.

 Should I make or draw my own design?
 Can I bring in another tattoo artist's design to get tattooed?
 NO.

-I only work from my custom drawings or my photo-collage designs.
+I only work from my custom drawings or my photo painted mock up designs.
 Please do not send or bring pictures of tattoos and expect to receive that same tattoo design.
 We can use that image as a reference, but I will not tattoo them or copy them, as they are not my designs.
 I will create something amazing, unique, and custom just for you.

 Do you offer gift cards or gift certificates?
 NO.